-This unique spot in Malá Strana is jam-packed with retro-futuristic interior items and furnishings that hark back to the heyday of lava lamps.
-Vintage Design Hotel Sax is one of the quirkiest boutique hotels in the city, but nonetheless has everything you’d expect (and more) from a four-star establishment.
-Another great candidate for sightseers, the 23-room hotel stands roughly midway between Prague Castle and Charles Bridge.
+This unique spot in Malá Strana is packed with retro furnishings that hark back to the heyday of lava lamps.
+Vintage Design Hotel Sax is one of the quirkiest boutique hotels in the city and offers concierge services, including sightseeing tours, theatre tickets, local excursions, boating on the Vltava River and a range of massages.
+A great option for keen sightseers, the 23-room hotel stands roughly midway between Prague Castle and Charles Bridge.

 An ideal spot for lovers of 20th-century architecture, this stunning hotel is a landmark in its own right.
-Built at the height of Art Nouveau, its ornate, yellow-brick facade looks spectacular, to say the least.
-Everything inside Ventana Hotel matches perfectly with its outward appearance, too, with comfort and elegance taking centre stage.
-The hotel’s rooms are lavish but never appear overdone, balancing luxury with cosiness.
-Location-wise, the hotel stands on the eastern corner of Old Town Square, right next to the Church of Our Lady before Týn.
+Built at the height of art nouveau, its ornate, yellow-brick facade looks spectacular.
+Everything inside Ventana Hotel matches perfectly with its outward appearance and the rooms are lavish but never overdone.
+The hotel stands on the eastern corner of Old Town Square, right next to the Church of Our Lady before Týn.

-Set inside the top floor of a Rococo Palace from the late 18th century that runs parallel to Baroque masterpiece Church of St Nicholas, this secluded hotel has nine large rooms ranging from deluxe two-person lodgings to junior suites that are suitable for small families.
-Though it has been renovated to meet modern demands, the hotel still features many historical elements, including exposed ceiling beams and hard wooden floors.
-It is superbly located too, standing a stone’s throw away from Charles Bridge, in a peaceful neighbourhood that rarely experiences heavy footfall.
+Inside the top floor of a late 18th-century rococo palace that runs parallel to the baroque masterpiece Church of St Nicholas, this secluded hotel has nine large rooms ranging from deluxe two-person lodgings to junior suites that are suitable for small families.
+Though it has been renovated to meet modern standards, the hotel features many historical elements, including exposed ceiling beams and wooden floors.
+It is close to Charles Bridge and in a peaceful neighbourhood that rarely experiences heavy footfall.

-Offering services that are above and beyond what most comparably sized hotels in Prague’s Old Town offer, The Emblem is quite the charming hotel.
-It easily ranks among the most aesthetically appealing spots in the city centre, thanks to its keen eye for art and design.
-Although the hotel’s rooms aren’t huge, they are meticulously put together and often feature one-of-a-kind design items or artworks crafted by creatives based in Czechia.
-At once luxurious and down to earth, the hotel has many additional facilities that complement its unique approach towards hospitality, including a private smoking lounge and rooftop whirlpool tub.
+Offering services that are above and beyond what most comparably sized hotels in Prague’s Old Town do, the Emblem also ranks among the most aesthetically pleasing spots in the city centre, thanks to its keen eye for art and design.
+Though the hotel’s rooms aren’t huge, they are meticulously put together and often feature a one-of-a-kind design or an original artwork.
+Luxurious but down to earth, the hotel has many additional facilities including a private smoking lounge and rooftop whirlpool tub.

-Housed inside Žižkov Television Tower, this one-of-a-kind hotel offers unrivalled views across Prague and its surroundings.
-Due to its sky-high location, there’s really nowhere else quite like it in the city.
-Though you’d be forgiven for booking a spot just for the view, it is worth mentioning that the hotel looks amazing inside too, with rooms featuring an open-plan layout and furnished with king-size beds and two-person-sized bathtubs.
-An obvious choice for romantic getaways, reservations aren’t exactly cheap but are well worth the extra cash if you’re planning something special.
+Housed inside Žižkov Television Tower, One Room Hotel offers unrivalled views across Prague and its surroundings.
+Though you’d be forgiven for booking a room here just for the view, the hotel looks amazing inside too, with rooms featuring an open-plan layout and furnished with king-size beds and two-person-sized bathtubs.
+A great choice for a romantic getaway, rates are not cheap but are well worth the extra cash if you’re planning something special.